syw784/dumpcake/README.md

 ![Chungus](https://github.com/syw784/dumpcake/raw/master/readme/hj3.PNG)

-4. restart imageJ. open a tif file. only tif file has magnification data stored in. choose a command from plugin -> macro. hitachi scale will only set the scale. useful to make measuremetns.
+4. restart imageJ. open a tif file. only tif file has magnification data stored in. choose a command from plugin -> macro.

+hitachi scale will only set the scale. useful to make measuremetns

-100 nm scale bar will only make the scale bar. hitachi 100 nm scale bar will make a bar, save, close to make the whole process faster.
+100 nm scale bar will only make the scale bar.

+hitachi 100 nm scale bar will make a bar, save, close to make the whole process faster.

 ![Chungus](https://github.com/syw784/dumpcake/raw/master/readme/ij4.PNG)